 MEMORIES OF LODDINGTON YOUTH HOSTEL

 Do you remember the Youth Hostel at Loddington?
-It opened its doors to members of the Youth Hostels Association in 1946.
+The building was purchased in 1943 and opened its doors to members of the Youth Hostels Association in 1945.
 If you have tales to tell or memories to share, please send them via the Feedback Form in the right hand banner.
 One such contact is that made by John Shelton, a son of a former warden.
 Mrs Shelton was in charge from 1948 to 1955 when the family moved across the road to Holly Cottage which Mr Shelton had purchased from the Allerton Estate and skilfully restored.

 Click on the photo above to visit a page of photos donated by John Shelton.